gevamu/gevamu.github.io/content/4.examples/send-payment.md

 Some payment initiation requests has multiple payment instructions.
 In this case multiple payment states are created and independently updated.
 Transaction can be accepted or rejected by the Payment Service Provider.
+If payment cannot be immediately completed, "Pending" status is returned.
+The payment state will be updated with the final status when the Gevamu gateway receives new status from the PSP.

-To make a transaction as a network participant, describe Payment in one of formats listed in [`PaymentInstructionFormat`](https://gevamu.github.io/corda-payments-sdk/payments-workflows/com.gevamu.corda.flows/-payment-instruction-format/index.html) enum.
+Payment should be described in one of formats listed in [`PaymentInstructionFormat`](https://gevamu.github.io/corda-payments-sdk/payments-workflows/com.gevamu.corda.flows/-payment-instruction-format/index.html) enum.

 You can find sequence diagrams of payment processing and payment state transition below: